 - Talking On the Phone Talking on the phone can be very hard to do if you're also distracted by anxiety, so if there's someone you can trust that you can talk to openly, you'll often find that your focus is much less on your anxiety and more on your phone call.

 - Good Technology Technology can actually fuel anxiety, but there are ways to use it correctly.
 Watch only funny and light-hearted TV shows - don’t watch anything too late at night, as this can disturb your sleep which may worsen your anxiety.
-Listening to upbeat music can help too, but remember to listen to music that represents the way you want to feel (happy) rather than how you feel (sad or scared).
+Listening to upbeat or calming music can help too, but remember to listen to music that represents the way you want to feel (happy) rather than how you feel (sad or scared).

 - Puzzles and Games Playing puzzles and various games can also be a big help.
 In fact, puzzles and things that use your mind often require so much concentration that it's hard to focus on your mental symptoms.

-If you have someone around you too, talk to them about what you're feeling.
+If you have someone around you, talk to them about what you're feeling.
 Try not to be too shy about it.
 Remember, it's similar to thought suppression - when you try to fight your anxiety and hide it, it tends to become more amplified.
 So if you have a friend around you when you're experiencing negative thoughts, try to be open about it so that you're not stuck in your own head and letting your anxiety get worse.

 Treat Your Anxiety

-Obviously, however, the best way to ensure that you no longer experience the mental symptoms of anxiety is to stop experiencing anxiety.
-Anxiety is an incredibly treatable condition, and there are ways for everyone to learn to control their anxiety forever.
+Obviously, however, the best way to ensure that you no longer experience the mental symptoms of anxiety is to treat your underlying anxiety.
+Anxiety is an treatable condition, and there are effective ways for people to control their anxiety.